CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 In Amazon SQS, you can configure the message retention period to a value from 1 minute to 14 days.
 The default is 4 days.
 Once the message retention limit is reached, your messages are automatically deleted.

 A single Amazon SQS message queue can contain an unlimited number of messages.
 However, there is a 120,000 limit for the number of inflight messages for a standard queue and 20,000 for a FIFO queue.
 Messages are inflight after they have been received from the queue by a consuming component, but have not yet been deleted from the queue.

+# SWF

+SWF workflow defines all the activities in the workflow.

+The purpose of a decision task tells the decider the state of the workflow execution.
+The decider can be viewed as a special type of worker.
+Like workers, it can be written in any language and asks Amazon SWF for tasks.
+However, it handles special tasks called decision tasks.

+Amazon SWF issues decision tasks whenever a workflow execution has transitions such as an activity task completing or timing out.
+A decision task contains information on the inputs, outputs, and current state of previously initiated activity tasks.
+Your decider uses this data to decide the next steps, including any new activity tasks, and returns those to Amazon SWF.
+Amazon SWF in turn enacts these decisions, initiating new activity tasks where appropriate and monitoring them.

+By responding to decision tasks in an ongoing manner, the decider controls the order, timing, and concurrency of activity tasks and consequently the execution of processing steps in the application.
+SWF issues the first decision task when an execution starts.
+From there on, Amazon SWF enacts the decisions made by your decider to drive your execution.
+The execution continues until your decider makes a decision to complete it.

+An activity task tells the worker to perform a function

+A single task in the workflow represents a single task in the workflow.

 ## Distributed systems
 Amazon Simple Queue Service (SQS) and Amazon Simple Workflow Service (SWF) are the services that you can use for creating a decoupled architecture in AWS.
 Decoupled architecture is a type of computing architecture that enables computing components or layers to execute independently while still interfacing with each other.